pybites/pybites.github.io-source/content/django-zip.md

-Title: How to create and serve zip files from Django
+Title: How to Create and Serve Zipfiles from Django
-Date: 2019-04-27 19:58
+Date: 2019-05-08 08:00
 Category: Django
-Tags: django, zip, snippets, archive
+Tags: Django, zipfile, snippets, archive, response, request, admin, DB, sqlite3, migrations, virtualenv
-Slug: django-zip
+Slug: django-zipfiles
 Authors: Bob
-Summary: In this article I will show you how to serve zipfiles from Django.
-We will make a simple app, a download endpoint, add code snippets in the admin back-end, and zip them up in the view.
-We just used this technique to allow users to export all their committed code on our platform, so I thought it would be useful to share this useful feature!
-cover: images/featured/pb-article.png
-status: draft

-In this article I will show you how to serve zipfiles from Django.
-We will make a simple app, a download endpoint, add code snippets in the admin back-end, and zip them up in the view.
-We just used this technique to allow users to export all their committed code on our platform, so I thought it would be useful to share this useful feature!
+Summary: We added support [to our platfom](https://codechalleng.es) for bulk downloading of all your code submissions.
+This feature required creating and serving up zipfiles through Django.
+In this article I show you how to do it creating a simple Django app collecting code snippets through the admin interface, and serving them up in a zipfile via a download endpoint.
+Let's dive straight in ...

+We added support [to our platfom](https://codechalleng.es) for bulk downloading of all your code submissions.
+This feature required creating and serving up zipfiles through Django.
+In this article I show you how to do it creating a simple Django app collecting code snippets through the admin interface, and serving them up in a zipfile via a download endpoint.
+Let's dive straight in ...

 ## Setup